atmasphere/mc-coal/docs/source/data_api.rst

       "port": null
     }

-.. http:get:: /api/data/player/(key_username)/log_line
+.. http:get:: /api/v1/data/players/(key_username)/loglines

   Get a :ref:`list <list>` of a player's minecraft log lines ordered by descending timestamp.

   :arg key_username: The requested player's key or minecraft username. (*required*)

   :query tag: A tag to limit the type of log line results.
-For possible values see :ref:`Log line tag options <log_line_tag_options>`
+For possible values see :ref:`Log line tag options <logline_tag_options>`

   :query q: A search string to limit the results to.
   :query size: The number of results to return per call (Default: 10.
 Maximum: 50).